 In 1984, the first computer an Apple McIntosh was purchased and payroll and accounting were done on Multi-Plan, the Microsoft precursor to Excel.

 By the early 90’s, the Randolph County Health Department had more than 60 employees.
 While the health department made 1200 home visits in 1979, by 1995, it made 22,154 home visits to the residents of Randolph County.
 A multi-county educator served Chariton, Monroe, and Randolph county residents, working in the communities and schools promoting health education.
-The Community Health department has evolved to 6 employees under the supervision of Brooke Gipson, MBA, RN.
+The Community Health department had evolved to 6 employees.
 Community health promotes Smokebusters, an anti-smoking program for children in partnership with the northeastern cancer coalition and funded by the Missouri Health Foundation, in schools in seventeen counties.
 This department works to educate the public on chronic diseases, nutrition, dental issues, car seats for infants and children, and the importance of physical activity.
 They are responsible for all news releases and community education for the department.
-They schedule monthly radio programs on the “Doctor’s Office” program on local, regional radio KWIX in Moberly.
+They scheduled monthly radio programs on the “Doctor’s Office” program on local, regional radio KWIX in Moberly.
 They also administer the departments’ web site www.randolphcountyhealth.org which currently has over 8000 visitors per month.